valentynkt/BackendGarden/content/notes/API authentication.md

 # API authentication
 ## Intro

-API authentication is the process of verifying the identity of a user who is making an API request, and it is a crucial pillar of [API security](https://www.postman.com/api-platform/api-security/).
+API authentication is the process of verifying the identity of a user who is making an API request, and it is a crucial pillar of [[API Security]].
 There are many types of API authentication, such as HTTP basic authentication, API key authentication, [[Json Web Tokens|JWT]], and OAuth, and each one has its own benefits, trade-offs, and ideal use cases.
 Nevertheless, all API authentication mechanisms share the goal of protecting sensitive data and ensuring the API is not misused.

 ## Types of API authentication
 There are many API authentication mechanisms, and each one operates differently.
 These four methods are among the most common: